 Welcome to the Department of Curriculum and Instruction in the School of Education at Clark Atlanta University.
 The Departmental faculty and staff hope that you will choose to pursue a degree in education here.
 We offer several kinds of degree programs.
-At the undergraduate level, our degree program prepares students to be certified to teach in the field of Early Childhood Education (preschool through fifth grade).
+At the undergraduate level, our degree program prepares students to be certified to teach in the field of Early Childhood Education (preschool through fifth grade).Additionally, theDepartment of Curriculum and Instruction offers another Bachelor's Degree in Educational Studies- Child Development.
 We also offer the Master's Degree in Teaching (mathematics and science) for secondary education and the Master's degree in Special Education General Curriculum.
 Our Post-baccalaureate Certification Program in early childhood education enables those who have undergraduate degrees outside of the field of education to prepare for State certification and to become teachers.

 The programs of the School of Education have a two-pronged focus: to address historical inequities in the field of education, and to prepare students to become effective change agents who work to revamp the field to meet the needs of today's learners.
 To function effectively in the contemporary world, students are prepared to use the cultural diversity of their students as an asset.